Helping your toddler to entertain himself can help foster both creativity and independence.

 - Cotton balls

-If you haven`t noticed, we didn’t include paint and glitter because they can mess your home.
+We didn’t include paint and glitter because they can mess up your home if you haven’t noticed.
 You can keep them for special occasions.

 If your child is getting bored, you can set them up with the craft supplies to paint, cut, or stamp whatever they want.